neilg63/file-organiser/README.md

 It does not seek to replace common utilities such as _ls_, (_dir_) and _find_ combined with _mv_ and _rm_ (_move_ or _del_), but provides a more transparent overview and streamlined workflow when managing large volumes of files.

 This crate is still under development and I welcome feedback on its performance with different file systems.
-The utility uses the cross-platform [WalkDir](https://crates.io/crates/walkdir) crate and should work on recent versions of Linux, Mac and Windows.
+The utility uses the cross-platform [WalkDir](https://crates.io/crates/walkdir) crate and builds and runs on recent versions of Linux, Mac and Windows (verified via cross-compilation for `x86_64-pc-windows-gnu`, `x86_64-unknown-linux-gnu` and `x86_64-unknown-linux-musl`).

 I have mainly used the development version on Linux servers to reorganise uploaded media files.
 Although it can only work within one file system at a time, it has no problems with mounted block storage volumes or S3 object-storage buckets that may use different file systems from the host operating system.